lostb1t/django-sidedish/README.md

 Features
 ----------

-- Add dishes through admin.
+- Control visibilty of dishes on each page from admin
 - CKeditor support for body field
 - Schedule options for publishing
-- Template tags to render individual dishes or side's with dishes
+- Template tags to render individual dishes or side's
+- Templates for dishes and side's

 Installation